Siddh-456/DFA-Minimizer/README.md

 # The DFA Minimization Visualizer

-An interactive, step-by-step visualization tool for understanding how Deterministic Finite Automata are reduced to their simplest form.
+An interactive, step by step visualization tool for understanding how Deterministic Finite Automata are reduced to their simplest form.

 ---